dtaylor113/ocmui-team-dashboard/APP_TECH_NOTES.md

 - **GitHub Images**: Inline when accessible; graceful fallback to styled links when blocked/expired
 - **No persistent caching by default**: The server exposes optional cache endpoints, but the frontend does not use them.
 Images are primarily proxied.
 - **Single-server Mode**: Same-origin serving improves reliability and performance

 ---

+## ⏰ Team Timeboard - Data, Behavior, and Timezone Logic

+### Data source and persistence
+- Seed members: `/timeboard/members.json` (served from the production build; generated from `public/timeboard/members.json`).
+- User edits persist in `localStorage` (`ocmui_timeboard_members`).
+- Load order: prefer `localStorage` if present, else fetch the seed JSON.
+- Reload action: fetches `/timeboard/members.json`, normalizes objects to `{ name, role, tz }`, and overwrites `localStorage`.

+Development notes:
+- `yarn start` runs `yarn build` first, so changes in `public/timeboard/members.json` are picked up automatically.
+- `yarn start:dev` serves directly from `public/` via Vite; no build needed.

+### Inline editing model
+- Edit and add are inline in the table with Save/Cancel.
+During edit, “Local Time” and “Offset” cells show em dashes and are recomputed after Save/Cancel.
+- The modal is dismissible only via the close button (×); the backdrop click does not close it.

+### Timezone list and display
+- IANA timezone dropdown uses `Intl.supportedValuesOf('timeZone')` when available; otherwise falls back to a small curated list of common zones.
+- Each option label is `IANA — UTC±hh[:mm]` computed via `Intl.DateTimeFormat(..., { timeZoneName: 'shortOffset' })`.
+- Options are sorted by current UTC offset by default (then by IANA name).
+- All time calculations are DST-aware via `Intl.DateTimeFormat` with the specific `timeZone`.

+### Identity selection
+- “I am …” sets `userPreferences.timezone` to the selected member’s `tz` and stores `ocmui_selected_team_member` in `localStorage`.

+---